 The annual credits alone make this card worth holding onto.
 You get:

-- Up to $200 annual airline incidental fee credit on your selected airline
+- Up to $200 annual credit for incidental fees on your selected airline

 - Up to $200 in Uber credit per year ($15 per month and $35 in December)

 - Up to $100 credit for Saks Fifth Avenue (up to $50 from January to June, and up to $50 from July to December)

-- Statement credit every 4 years after you apply for Global Entry ($100) or TSA PreCheck ($85)
+- Statement credit every four years after you apply for Global Entry ($100) or TSA PreCheck ($85)

 The up to $200 airline-fee credit resets every calendar year (January to December).
 So in your first cardholder year, you could get the credit twice.
 In the first year, you can get a total of up to $700 in credits ($200 airline credit x 2 + $200 Uber credit + $100 Saks Fifth Avenue).

 Amex Fine Hotels & Resorts

-And you’ll even get a guaranteed 4:00 pm late check-out.
-Plus, they have limited-time offers at certain hotels for complimentary nights with a paid stay.
+You’ll also get guaranteed 4 p.m. late checkout.
+There are limited-time offers at certain hotels for complimentary nights with a paid stay.

-You can read about team member Meghan’s incredible stay at the Loews Regency San Francisco and how booking through AMEX Fine Hotels and Resorts saved her $650.
-And here’s team member Keith’s review of his AMEX Fine Hotels and Resorts stay at the US Grant in San Diego.
+You can read about team member Meghan’s incredible stay at the Loews Regency San Francisco and how booking through Amex Fine Hotels & Resorts saved her $650.